mauriciobosshard/resampledMicrosatDiv/README.md

 reduced population diversity even after recovery of population numbers.
 However, estimated diversity depends heavily on sample size, difficulting direct comparisons between samples.
-Suggested methods to address this problem include random resampling all populations to a specific size (e.g. Leberg 2002).
+Suggested methods to address this problem include random resampling of all populations to a specific size (e.g. Leberg 2002).

 This script is an implementation of this approach.
 It calculates diversity